 Description

-Public road bridge.
-1822, rebuilt after partial destruction of C16 bridge by floods.
-Coursed sandstone rubble.
-High semicircular arch with rubble voussoirs arranged in a saw-toothed pattern, a slightly raised keystone, and in the west side a wide rectangular panel as if for a tablet but containing only a small carved mask.
-Curved and battered abutments, straight parapets with sandstone copings.
-Flat deck.
+Rawthey Bridge is a public road bridge built in 1822, which was reconstructed after a 16th-century bridge was partially destroyed by floods.
+It is made of coursed sandstone rubble and features a high semicircular arch with rubble voussoirs arranged in a saw-toothed pattern, along with a slightly raised keystone.
+On the west side, there is a wide rectangular panel that appears to be intended for a tablet but only contains a small carved mask.
+The bridge has curved and battered abutments, straight parapets with sandstone copings, and a flat deck.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.